hugeblank/Shatter/README.md

 # Shatter
 Shatter your dull Overlay Glasses experience by turning it into a redirectable terminal target!

-Shatter adds several features to the overlay glasses experience beyond a terminal, including a mouse that uses player orientation, and a wireless keyboard server/client arrangment with both secure and insecure variants.
-It is meant to be used in a neural interface (obviously).
+Shatter adds several features to the overlay glasses experience beyond a terminal.
+It is meant to be used in a neural interface (obviously) with an unbound wireless keyboard.

 # Brief Rundown

 ## API
-`csrhandler`: handler for cursor positioning and blink, and mouse position and event state.
+`handler`: handler for cursor positioning and blink, and mouse position and event state.
 Meant to be put in parallel, or any other multithreading option.
 - **Parameters**
   - _none_
 - **Returns**